-- Open curtains in the morning and close them just before dark to keep in the warmth.
+- Open curtains during the day to let warmth in and close them just before dark to keep the warmth in.

 When you're cooking: